-The Reconsideration webpage provides information and updates related to the reconsideration process for the SNF QRP.
-On this page, you will find guidelines and processes for submitting reconsideration requests and requests for exceptions and exemptions.
+This web page provides information and updates related to the reconsideration and exception and extension process for the SNF QRP.
+You will also find guidelines for submitting reconsideration requests and requests for exceptions and exemptions.

 SNF QRP: Natural Disaster Protocol

 For disasters impacting the Post-Acute Care (PAC) QRPs, a disaster-specific memo will be posted to the Downloads section below with additional information, including impacted counties and quality reporting quarters.

 Exceptions for SNF QRP Due to COVID-19 Pandemic

 The Centers for Medicare & Medicaid Services (CMS) is granting exceptions for Medicare Quality Reporting Programs (QRPs) for Skilled Nursing Facilities (SNFs) across the United States and its territories in response to the 2019 Novel Coronavirus (COVID-19) pandemic.
 More information and additional guidance can be found in the COVID-19 Quality Reporting Programs Guidance Memo (PDF) and the SNF QRP COVID-19 PHE Tip Sheet (PDF).